From 6 to over 7,000 members

 Six people met and organized the Potomac Appalachian Trail Club in 1927 in Washington, D.C.

 The founders included Myron Avery, without whom the Appalachian Trail and, arguably, the Appalachian Trail Conference would not exist as they do today.
 J. Frank Schairer, another founder, quickly gave up his role as Treasurer and took on the task of Supervisor of Trails.
 This at a time when those trails did not exist.

-Each of these, and the 7,000 men and women who are today the PATC, followed the vision of a very crusty New Englander, Benton MacKaye.
+The 7,000 men and women who are today the PATC follow the vision of a very crusty New Englander, Benton MacKaye.